banulalakwindu/serverless-stack-client/README.md

 Welcome to the Serverless Scratch Frontend repository for our amazing note-taking app, Scratch! 📝✨

 This repository contains the React.js single page application that powers Scratch.
 It's seamlessly integrated with our serverless API, providing a smooth and responsive experience for users.
+Followed the [Serverless Stack Tutorial](https://branchv41--serverless-stack.netlify.app) to build a secure, functional, and responsive web app.

 ## Preview

 <p align="center">
   <img alt="Scratch App 1" src="./public/Screens/1.jpeg" width="45%">
 &nbsp; &nbsp; &nbsp; &nbsp;